Introduction to Investment Grade Long-Term Net-Leased Property

 Business Strength: "Business strength" refers to a company's ability to generate ongoing revenues through its primary operations.
 A company may have a strong balance sheet and an investment-grade credit rating, but if its primary business is facing risks of obsolescence, intense competition, major trend changes, financial pressures, or government interference not previously experienced, it may be best for an investor to pass.
 Avoid the risk if the company cannot shift its business quickly enough to avert major operational and fiscal issues.
 Our clients often target those companies that provide necessity products and services such as food, groceries, gas, pharmaceuticals, healthcare and medical supplies, discount clothing, discount domestic and home improvement supplies, discount automobile supplies and repair, transportation and information carrier services, and infrastructure and utilities equipment and services.
 While we believe that there are certainly other types of companies that can do well in stronger markets, we believe that sticking to consumer necessities will help protect our clients from initial and ongoing effects of a downturn.

-We certainly continue to recommend this type of investment for clients who are in a 1031 or 1033 exchange situation and who must place capital now to defer taxes.
+We certainly continue to prefer this type of investment for clients who are in a 1031 or 1033 exchange situation and who must place capital now to defer taxes.
 But for those clients who have time on their side, this is not the best time to be acquiring sole-ownership net-leased properties.
 Instead, we recommend portfolio strategies that provide our clients with the income and stability of net-leased investments, but with greater upside and shorter-term liquidity potential.
 This allows our clients to build substantial wealth while keeping their capital available to take advantage of the next economic downturn (when we may again be able to acquire these assets at a significant discount).